Task-Driven Implicit Representations for Automated Design of LiDAR Systems: Experiments

 \textbf{Expt.
-B: Robotic End Effector Tracking for Trajectory Modeling.} We next evaluate our technique for \textit{distributed LiDAR system} design for robotic end-effector tracking.
-We use MuJoCo~\cite{todorov2012mujoco} to simulate a 7-DOF KUKA IIWA performing a pick-and-place task over 40 randomized trials, solving inverse kinematics at approach, transit, and descent waypoints to simulate realistic, physically-grounded robotic arm motion.
-We constrain sensors to be ceiling-mounted at $z=1$m with azimuth in range $[0,2\pi]$ rad, elevation in range $[-\pi/2,-\pi/3]$ rad, and max ToF 2m.
-We fit sensor Gaussians with learnable origin covariances over our implicit density, simulating distributed sensor placements.
-We then importance-sample rays within learned sensor regions under a fixed budget, and simulate ray–end-effector intersections on a held-out test set; we reconstruct trajectories from intersection points via spline interpolation and compare them to ground truth trajectories using Fréchet distance ~\cite{alt1995computing}.
-We visualize a sample generated \textit{distributed LiDAR design} in this setting in \cref{fig:figure6}.
-Our method can effectively project variability in scene motion into the LiDAR design space, balancing sensor placement, FoVs, time gates, and sampling weights to accurately track realistic robotic motion.
-As shown in \cref{fig:results_metrics}, under various constraints, our distributed LiDAR configurations achieve better trajectory reconstruction while requiring $\sim2\times$ less bandwidth compared to conventional designs.
+B: Robotic End Effector Tracking.} We evaluate our method for \textit{distributed LiDAR system} design in robotic end-effector tracking.
+Using MuJoCo~\cite{todorov2012mujoco}, we simulate a 7-DOF KUKA IIWA performing 40 randomized pick-and-place tasks with realistic approach, transit, and descent trajectories solved via inverse kinematics.
+Sensors are constrained to ceiling-mounted positions ($z=1$m), azimuth in $[0,2\pi]$ rad, elevation in $[-\pi/2,-\pi/3]$ rad, and max ToF 2m.
+We fit Gaussian sensors with learnable origin covariances over the implicit density, simulating distributed placements; we then importance-sample rays under a fixed budget, and simulate ray–end-effector intersections on held-out scenes.
+Reconstructed trajectories (via spline interpolation) are compared to ground truth trajectories using Fréchet distance ~\cite{alt1995computing}.
+As shown in \cref{fig:figure6}, our designs can accurately project \textit{scene motion variability} into the LiDAR design space, balancing spatial sampling, FoV, and time-gating.
+Across constraints, our designs achieve higher tracking accuracy with 2$\times$ lower bandwidth than uniform baselines.